StevenKearney/portfolio/README.md

 # 🧠 Steven Kearney - Project Index

-🚧 WIP, none of these links work yet, they are placeholders.

-This repository is the table of contents for all my finished projects that I decided to make public, grouped by topic.
+My personal portfolio -- a curated index of the projects, stacks, and systems I’ve built or documented.

+Updated periodically to reflect new projects and improvements.

 > These aren’t meant to be tutorials, they're records of what I built, what worked, and what I learned.
+>"Build, Break, Fix, Learn, Repeat"

 ---

-### 🧩 README Contents per Project
+## 🧩 README Contents per Project

 Each project repository follows the same formatting so everything is easy to read and compare.

 | Section | Description |